HomePage Path

 Wilton Castle is located at Bridstow, off Wilton Road.
 17 miles west of Gloucester, on the A40-B4260.

-The site is visible from a public footpath on the north bank of the River Wye, which passes the castle from the bridge.
-A private viewing can also be arranged by appointment.
+The site is privately owned and is open, two day at Easter and in May, Wednesday and Sunday June to August 12:00-5:00pm, check website for dates.
+The castle is also visible from a public footpath on the north bank of the River Wye, which passes the site from the bridge.

 |HomePage|Castle Index|UK Map|Scotland|North|Midlands|East Anglia|Wales|South|Search|Wallpaper|Hotel Search|E-Mail|Blog|